vjvardhan/finzly-api-developerportal/developer-portal/scheduling-payment.md

 ---
-title: Instant Payment
+title: Schedule Payment
 ---

-## How to initiate an instant payment
+## How to schedule a payment

-You can initiate an instant payment using the following simple steps.
-The Finzly's Connect single payment API supports the payment origination for the various payment rails such as ACH, Fedwire, SWIFT, and Instant based upon the speed preference.
+You the can schedule a payment using the following simple steps

 ### **Step 1: Identify the sender bank account (funding)  unique identifier (accountUID)**